corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 In this sample CorDapp, add these services:

 * `FlowEngine`: Provides basic control over a flow it is injected into, such as calling subflows, performing asynchronous tasks and putting the flow to sleep for a period of time.
+This flow needs `FlowEngine` because you are utilizing subflows such as `FinalityFlow` and `CollectSignaturesFlow`.
 * `FlowIdentity`: Allows obtaining the identity of the node running the flow.
+You must inject this service because one of the output states needs its own identity.
 * `FlowMessaging`: Allows creating and closing flow sessions as well as sending and receiving data between flows via a flow session.
+Use this service to create flow sessions that allow communication between counterparties.
 * `TransactionBuilderFactory`: Used for constructing, verifying and signing the transactions.
+In this case, it builds a transaction.
 * `IdentityService`: Provides methods to retrieve `Party` and `AnonymousParty` instances.
+You need it because your flow involves counterparties.
 * `NotaryLookupService`: Allows finding information on notaries in the network.
+Add it because your transaction requires a notary.
 * `JsonMarshallingService`: Parses arbitrary content in and out of JSON using standard, approved mappers.
+You need it because in Corda 5 all flow parameters are in the JSON format.

 After you've added the services, your code should look like this: